The original Ruby gem is available under the GNU Affero General Public License

 The Terminalwire server is split into two parts:

-Terminalwire Server - Most of the Terminalwire server is implemetend in here, including the protocol that emits commands to the thin-client and the Thor wrapper.
+Terminalwire Server - Most of the Terminalwire server is implemented in here, including the protocol that emits commands to the thin-client and the Thor wrapper.
 It’s designed to work on Rack-compatible web servers across a wide variety of Ruby servers & frameworks.

-Terminalwire Rails - The Rails integration for Terminalwire provides generators so you can run commands like rails g terminalwire:install MyApp
+Terminalwire Rails - The Rails integration for Terminalwire provides generators so you can run commands like rails g terminalwire:install MyApp and you get the files you expect in the ./app/terminal/*.rb directory.

 The Terminalwire thin-client is split into a few parts too: